PatrickImperato/aireliabilitydebrief/README.md

 source .venv/bin/activate
 ```

-When activated your terminal should show
+When activated your terminal will show

 ```
 (.venv)